1986 Liechtenstein general election

 General elections were held in Liechtenstein on 31 January and 2 February 1986.
 The result was a victory for the Patriotic Union, which won 8 of the 15 seats in the Landtag.
-The Progressive Citizens' Party won seven seats, whilst the new Free List narrowly failed to cross the 8% electoral threshold and did not obtain representation.
-The coalition government of the FBP and the VU continued.
+The Progressive Citizens' Party won seven seats, whilst the new Free List was less than 1% short of the 8% electoral threshold and failed to win a seat.
+Voter turnout was 93.3%.

 They were the first elections in which women could vote, as until the passing of a referendum in 1984, suffrage had been limited to men.
 Emma Eigenmann was the only woman elected, becoming the first female member of the Landtag.
+They were also the first elections to use campaign posters.

+Electoral system

+The 15 members of the Landtag were elected by open list proportional representation from two constituencies, Oberland with 9 seats and Unterland with 6 seats.
+Only parties and lists with more than 8% of the votes cast in each constituency were eligible to win seats in the Landtag.
+All citizens aged 20 or above were eligible to vote.